kintone-workshops/timeline-generator-amcharts/docs/Chat_Prep.md

 VIEW_ID="1234"

 ⚠️ DO NOT DELETE THE .env.example FILE!
-.env.example is used by env-cmd to verify that .env file is correctly configured.
+.env.example is used by env-cmd to verify that the .env file is correctly configured.

 =   =   =   =   =   =   =   =   =   =